kaushik316/The_Dead_Cat_Bounce/README.md

 ## Data Retrieval
 I started off by manually compiling a list of about 85 or so tickers of stocks that had been reported by the Street as exhibiting a dead cat bounce over a 48-72 hour timeframe.
 I used this list of tickers to retrieve stock data from Quandl.com's API, which is a fantastic resource to obtain financial and economic datasets.
 Not all of the stocks had historical information I could pull from Quandl, leaving me with about 64 stocks I was successful in obtaining historical data for.
 The data represents historical prices and volume dating back to one year before the dead cat bounce was recorded.
 The metrics I calculated from this data are listed below:
-1.Change From High: Represents the % change in the closing price (taken immediately before the dead cat bounce for all metrics) to the       High for the trailing 12 months.
+* Change From High: Represents the % change in the closing price (taken immediately before the dead cat bounce for all metrics) to the       High for the trailing 12 months.
-2.Change from Low: Represents the % change in the closing price to the Low for the trailing 12 months.
+* Change from Low: Represents the % change in the closing price to the Low for the trailing 12 months.
-3.Change from Moving Average: Represents the % change in the closing price to the 50 day moving average for the trailing 50 days.
+* Change from Moving Average: Represents the % change in the closing price to the 50 day moving average for the trailing 50 days.
-4.Short Ratio: (Shares sold short / Average Daily Volume for trailing 30 days)
+* Short Ratio: (Shares sold short / Average Daily Volume for trailing 30 days)

 After creating a consolidated csv for all the Dead cat bounce stocks with the metrics I wanted, I went about obtaining the same metrics for stocks that had not shown dead cat bounce behavior (the negatives).
 I created a long ticker string of over 300 stocks and got the data from Yahoo Finance.
 I then combined the data to create a csv file named CONSOLIDATED_DCB_DATA.csv that contained the relevant information for both Dead Cat Bounce stocks (the first 64 or so rows) and Non Dead Cat Bounce stocks (the next 360 or so rows).